|

 with fearless ferocity.
 "Bully.
 A discipline problem.", his school

-age 16.
-He grew up in the South Bronx, at age 10
+record at He grew up in the South Bronx, at age 10

 moved to Sheepshead Bay, Brooklyn, the family dispossessed one year later to